damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 <div class="panel-body">
 5:18.
 The first thing they talked about is "control".

 7:45.
-They can't rely in a third-party service to deploy their code.
-Whenever there's a downtime, there's nothing they can do about it.
+They can't rely on a third-party service to deploy their code.
+Whenever there's downtime, there's nothing they can do about it.
 With a self-hosted GitLab instance, they have the ability to exercise control over their server and everything else.
 </div>
 </div>